Recovery Guide for Dr. Yates Patients

 Stay away from illness

-Check the procedure list below for the time you should plan to take off of work or exercise.
 With most procedures, office work and light exercise are OK between one to three weeks.
 For most procedures, there are no restrictions after six weeks.
+Check the link for your specific procedure for more specific restrictions and time-line

 Dr Yates will give you most everything you need after surgery including garments, bra, scar cream, and dressings as indicated.
 A few recommended additional supplies are